MattMcGlade123/jobstuff/2025/faceit-mattmcglade/README.md

 ## Unit Testing

-We use [React Testing Library](https://testing-library.com/) to unit test our components.
+I'm use [React Testing Library](https://testing-library.com/) to unit test the components.

 To Run the test suite, use the command `yarn test` at the root.
 This will run test on all test in every package.